Brain Fog in OCD: Causes, Symptoms, and Treatment Strategies

 The Breakthrough

-By the end of his program, Manav’s brain fog completely cleared.
-He now lives free of OCD-related exhaustion and reports mental sharpness, clarity, and confidence.
+By program completion, Manav’s brain fog had fully cleared.
+He reported restored mental sharpness, clarity, and confidence.

 “I never thought my brain fog would go away.
 But at Emotion of Life, with Shyam Gupta sir’s guidance, I am now able to live free from OCD.
 This program truly changed my life.”